ChainSafe/forest/docs/docs/users/reference/cli.md

 Options:
       --from <FROM>
           Starting tipset epoch for back-filling (inclusive).
-Defaults to the persisted resume checkpoint if present, otherwise the chain head
+Defaults to the chain head, unless `--resume` is given and a resume checkpoint exists

       --to <TO>
           Ending tipset epoch for back-filling (inclusive)